EitanBeCe/ExpensesTrackerApp/README.md

 # ExpensesTrackerApp

 -   A side project created for tracking your expenses.
+A user can add an expense in form, or delete it(on click)
 -   Written on React.js.
 -   useState.
 CSSTransition.